• Skip to primary navigation

 Why This Recipe Works?

-• You don’t need to be an experienced chef to make this homemade French stew, it is very easy to make it with step-by-step pictures and instructions.
+• You don’t need to be an experienced chef to make this famous French red wine stew, it is very easy to make it with step-by-step pictures and instructions.

-• This classic French dish is perfect for dinner parties.
+• Julia Child's Beef Burgundy is perfect for dinner parties.
 You can double the recipe up to feed a crowd.

-• It freezes beautifully.
+• This classic stew freezes beautifully.
 You can store the leftovers in the freezer for up to 3 months.

 • Beef - For slow cooking, I prefer using a cut with lots of connective tissue and some fat, like brisket, chuck, shin, or cheeks.